Breakout rooms solve a common problem that arises naturally when large groups of people are conversing.

 It’s a familiar experience for a group to seem too large for everyone to be able to get to put their word in.
 Breakout rooms solve this common problem in meetings with large groups.

 Table of contents:

 In software, breakout rooms satisfy this natural social instinct in virtual spaces like webinars, online meetings, and virtual classrooms.
-The way to think about Samba Live’s breakout rooms feature is as a smaller, personal, temporary meeting within another meeting.
+The way to think about Digital Samba’s breakout rooms feature is as a smaller, personal, temporary meeting within another meeting.

-Using breakout rooms with Samba Live is easy.
-First you have to schedule a session that has breakout rooms enabled.
-To do this:
+Using breakout rooms with Digital Samba is easy.
+First, you have to schedule a session that has breakout rooms enabled.

-Once breakout rooms are enabled and available, you still have to create each individual breakout room.
+- Once breakout rooms are enabled and available, you still have to create each individual breakout room.
 When creating the meeting, there will be a button on the right to create and name a breakout room.
-Up to 10 breakout rooms are available, and participants can assign themselves, or can be assigned to breakout rooms manually by a moderator or admin.
+Up to 300 breakout rooms are available, and participants can assign themselves or can be assigned to breakout rooms manually by a moderator or admin.

 The event organiser or moderators can broadcast messages across all of the breakout rooms to make announcements.